-Lazarus of today’s parable has another interesting function in our Catholic funeral liturgy.
-Among the most traditional prayers, used at the conclusion of the Funeral Mass, is the hymn “In Paradisum,” which addresses the soul of the deceased with the words: “May the angels lead into paradise, and may the martyrs welcome you to the holy city Jerusalem.
-And with Lazarus, who once was poor, may you have everlasting rest.”
+Lazarus of today’s parable has another function in our Catholic funeral liturgy.
+Among the most traditional prayers, used after the Funeral Mass, is the hymn “”In Paradisum,”” which addresses the soul of the deceased with the words: “”May the angels lead into paradise, and may the martyrs welcome you to the holy city Jerusalem.
+And with Lazarus, who once was poor, may you have everlasting rest.””

 So Lazarus is at heaven’s gate and gets the last word on all of us.
-While such obscure figure in the scripture, he is among the so-called “little people” promised the rewards of everlasting life.
+While such an obscure figure in the scripture, he is among the so-called “”little people,”” promised the rewards of everlasting life.

 Today, in Rome, Pope Francis told his congregation: